jpjacome/barmada/README.md

-# Barmada - Bar Management System
+# Barmada - Bar Management Dashboard

-Barmada is a comprehensive bar management system built with Laravel, designed to streamline bar operations, order management, and table service.
+Barmada is a comprehensive bar management dashboard built with Laravel, designed to streamline bar operations, order management, and table service.

 ## Features